maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 ## Path Resolution

-If a SafeUrl contains a path component, the path will be resolved by FilesMap::realpath(), which is a SAFE Network adaptation of the standard Unix realpath() function.
+If a SafeUrl contains a path component, the path will be resolved by FilesMap::realpath(), which is a Safe Network adaptation of the standard Unix realpath() function.
 This function checks each component of the path from the beginning, and if it finds a relative symlink with a valid target, then it substitutes the target path and continues processing path components.
 Each